irdutfie/irdutfie.github.io/content/index.md

 - Lead the charge to build and maintain key business platforms
 - Change the culture
 - Improve the service
-- Challenge the established way of work
+- Challenge the established way of working